All material on this site (c) Peter Parker VK3YE

 The following are a few of the uses for shortwave (or HF) radio.

 The shortwave bands have broadcast stations different from those transmitting on the AM and FM bands.
 In shortwave's heyday (from the 1930s to the end of the Cold War) most countries had an international broadcasting service to put forward their country's perspective.
 Religious groups and a few private organisations also clamoured for spectrum space.
 People sometimes tuned into shortwave to learn a language.
 Totalitarian governments attempted to restrict shortwave receivers and/or jam other country's transmissions to keep their subjects ignorant.

 The end of the Cold War, the rise of the Internet and increased urbanisation (which increased noise and made antenna erection harder) reduced interest in shortwave.
 In some case international broadcasters such as the BBC were able to have programs relayed on local FM frequencies.
-Shortwave today occupies a much smaller niche market comprising listeners in areas such as Africa where internet and mains electricity access is limited.
+Many stations have reduced or discontinued HF transmissions and shortwave today occupies a much smaller niche market comprising listeners in areas such as Africa where internet and mains electricity access is limited.